Aeterna1283/Image-Viewer/README.md

 PPM binary pixels are just flat streams of red, blue, green, so a simple loop is enough to read each pixel, and convert them into SDL'S format.

-Image quality depends on the original image:
+Image quality depends on the original image so make sure you are satisfied with the quality

 <img width="1162" height="614" alt="Screenshot 2026-03-10 194906" src="https://github.com/user-attachments/assets/8a983fbf-12f3-4959-9ab7-e39153729ca3" />